-(H) The following acts are prohibited as it applies to the adoption process:
+(I) The following actions by a PCSA, PCPA, or PNA are prohibited as it applies to the adoption process:

-(1) Using the RCNO of a prospective adoptive parent to differentiate between adoptive placements for a child(ren), unless the procedures in paragraphs (I) to (M) of this rule are followed.
+(1) Using the RCNO of a prospective adoptive parent to differentiate between adoptive placements for a child(ren), unless the procedures in paragraphs (J) to (N) of this rule are followed.

 (3) Requiring a prospective adoptive family to prepare or accept a transracial adoption plan.

 (4) Using culture or ethnicity as a proxy for RCNO.